exciar/Speed_Based_Volume_Control/README.md

 - Always prioritize road safety over volume adjustments
 - Consider using this app with hands-free devices
 - The app should not distract from driving
+- I am not responsible for any deaths or accidents, this readme is legally binding

 ## Troubleshooting